Janet Figarra, DVM

 We are bound to privacy laws just as with human medicine and also respect your privacy.
 Furthermore, we feel an ethical obligation that the information within veterinary medical records is considered privileged and confidential.
 It must not be released except by court order or consent of you, the owner of the patient.
 As a result, we will only release records to individuals who are listed in our records as an “owner”.
 Therefore, we encourage clients to be clear with us regarding who has ownership of their pet.
 Civil unions, joint custody where owners have different last names, etc., are examples where confusion can exist, placing the hospital in a potentially awkward situation.

 We provide our clients with the highest quality product lines available on the market today.
 We carry pet foods from suppliers such as Hill’s Science Diet and Prescription Diets, Royal Canin, Purina, and Iams; parasite control products from Pfizer, Merial, and Novartis; and supplements, shampoos, and veterinary exclusives.
-Also, our prices are competitive with both large pet retail stores and internet retailers and in some cases our prices are actually lower.
+Our prices are competitive with both large pet retail stores and internet retailers and in some cases are actually lower.

 Online Ordering for Food & Medicine

 Ann Arbor Animal Hospital is proud to offer home delivery of food and medication using VetSource.
 Just click or tap on the link box provided below.